Introducing

 six preclinical studies (n>200)²

-Transparent hydrogel enables direct visualization to ensure procedural success.
+Transparent contrasting gel enables direct visualization to ensure procedural success.

 Fast-acting